freedmansky/and/README.md

 # Community Clothing Swap or Give and Get
 A web application that allows families to swap childrens clothing.

+## Purpose
+Typically mothers take out grown clothes and donate them to a thrift store or another non-profit organization.

 ## How it Works
 For every give you will recieve a free get